saimanasak/docker/dockerfile/docker_file.md

 - There two protocols: **TCP** and **UDP**.
 Default protocol is TCP.
 - When we run a container, we use **-p or --publish** flags to map ports between the host and container.
     `docker run -p 8080:80 image_name`
-- Values of EXPOSE can be overridden.
 - It is not necessary to define EXPOSE instruction in the Dockerfile.
 - Can define multiple ports at once.
-    `docker run -p 8080:80 -p 3030:30 image_name`
+    `docker run -p 8080:80 -p 3030:80 image_name`
+- Example:
+    'docker run -d --name container_name -p 4567:80 image_name'
+    Here, any request that comes to the host port on 4567 will be forwarded to the container port on 80.
+    We can access the website by running --> localhost:host_port (4567) or ip_address:host_port

 <a name="FROM"></a>
 #### 8. FROM